lgromanowski/acme-plugin/README.md

 ```
 into `Rails.root/config/letsencrypt_plugin.yml` file.
 Both `private_key` and `output_cert_dir` must exist (they wont be created automaticaly).

-Last thing is to mount `letsencrypt_plugin` engine in routes.rb:
+And the last thing which should be done is to mount `letsencrypt_plugin` engine in routes.rb:

 ```ruby
 Rails.application.routes.draw do